Fall 2018 Coaching Evaluations

 Making Headway Concussion Module

-Equine Canada has announced that as of June 1, 2015 all Coaches and Instructors must complete the “Making Headway” concussion training module by December 31, 2017 .
+Equestrian Canada has announced that as of June 1, 2015 all Coaches and Instructors must complete the “Making Headway” concussion training module by December 31, 2017 .
 All Coach and Instructor Candidates are now required to complete the “Making Headway” concussion training as a pre-requisite for an Evaluation.
-To read the Equine Canada Press Release click here to go directly to the training module click here
+To read the Equestrian Canada Press Release click here to go directly to the training module click here

 Completion of the Making Headway Concussion Module will give the coach or instructor 5 PD points for NCCP events.